jdevfullstack-tutorials/code-testing/README.md

 the source code is really not
 neat.

+But others will insist, they are good and excellent coders and very careful writing quality code.
+I say I had the same feeling but even if you just started thinking whether your code is testable, you will have a different approach.
+You will see things in a different perspective.
+It's just like you looking at your work just like other persons in charge of checking your code.
+Remember that others see errors better than ourselves.

 Other tests just like black box testing will be done by another person, usually a tester.